masaers/cmdlp/README.md

 alpha=10
 smooth=no
 ```
 Notice that switches are set rather than flipped from an assumed current position.
-For containers as values, you can either give the name on multiple rows, give multiple values  on a single line, or any mix of the two strategies.
+For containers as values, you can either give the name on multiple rows, give multiple values  on a single line, or any mix of the two strategies (there is no way to &ldquo;reset&rd1uo; the container).

 ### Diving deeper
 Here are some advanced features that you might want to use after a while.

 **More informative help screen**
 In addition to the `argc` and `argv` parameters, you can also pass in a configuration object when creating your options.
 This allows you to provide strings describing your expected positional input as well as text that go before and after the list of options.
+Feed free to add newline characters which will be renderd as paragraph breaks.

 **Pretty printing paragraphs**
 The method for pretty printing paragraphs is completely generic and contained in the `paragraph.hpp` header.
 It provides a modifier for a stream that changes the behavior of the stream to print paragraphs instead of lines while the modifier is in scope.
 Feel free to use it elsewhere!